unitreerobotics/unilidar_sdk/unitree_lidar_ros/src/unitree_lidar_ros/README.md

 - frame: "unilidar_lidar"

 The defalut IMU topic and its frame name is:
-- topic: "utlidar/imu"
+- topic: "unilidar/imu"
-- frame: "utlidar_imu"
+- frame: "unilidar_imu"

 ## Build
 You can just build this ROS package as follows: